 - prostatic sarcoma

-- other prostatic tumours: rare (e.g. melanoma of prostate 9)
+- other prostatic tumors: rare (e.g. melanoma of prostate 9)

 - direct invasion of the prostate by bladder or rectal adenocarcinoma